G, L, B, T, Q, S . . . What’s your identity?

 The identity labels we give ourselves influence what we perceive to be fulfilling, and thus influence how we live.
 For that reason, we need to focus on the formation of identity—it’s what separates those of us who defend the Catholic Church, from those who aim to destroy it.

 The Church invites all of us to become the living reasons why someone might desire to see themselves first and foremost through the lens of Christ.
 However, God’s love will shine brighter through us as the “living reasons” if we strive to exemplify the fullness of virtue ourselves.
 This is how hearts will be won over for the Lord… I am living proof.

 That is why today, I joyfully offer my life to defend the Catholic Church.

 Will you help by sharing my voice?

-(For more articles on this topic by Andrew and others, click here).
+(For more articles on this topic by Hudson and others, click here).

 Hudson Byblow is a Catholic speaker, author, and consultant who lives in the Midwest where he has a career in education.
 He has presented at National and International conferences in the United States and Canada and also presents to clergy, schools, and parishes.
 Additionally, Hudson serves as a consultant to various Catholic agencies, speakers, and educators.
 His website is www.hudsonbyblow.com and he can be booked by emailing email@example.com